25 Hidden Gems in Iceland: Go Off the Beaten Path

 23. Kolugljufur Canyon

-Kolugljufur is an attraction off the Ring Road less than 4 miles (6 kilometers) away, so you don't need to travel far to admire this treasure.
+Kolugljufur is one of the best attractions off the Ring Road, less than 4 miles (6 kilometers) away, so you don't need to travel far to admire this treasure.

 21. Siglufjordur Village

 This town is secluded, making you feel like you're in a remote place at the end of the world despite only being a 48-mile (77-kilometer) drive from Akureyri.
-It could be worth staying in Siglufjordur to enjoy the peace and serenity.
+Siglufjordur accommodations could be worth booking to enjoy the peace and serenity.

 Grotta is a nature reserve with world-class bird watching and a picturesque lighthouse only accessible during low tide.
 It's the best spot in town to watch the sunset as it shimmers over Faxafloi Bay or to see the northern lights within city limits.